Carl von In der Maur

 In der Maur was born into the Tyrolese noble family of In der Maur in Austria.
 After completing his education he joined the Lower Austrian State Service.
 He was appointed Governor of Liechtenstein in 1884.
 He reformed the administration, expanding regulations and government responsibilities.
 In der Maur had a domineering style of governance, and often acted contrary to the wishes of the Landtag.
 He left office in 1892 when he was appointed Fürstlicher Kabinettsrat to Vienna, but maintained connections with the rest of the Liechtenstein government through his membership of its Political Recruitment Office.
 In der Maur returned to the office of Governor in 1897 to serve in a "provisional fashion".
 He held the post until his death in 1913 following a stroke during an impassioned debate in the Landtag.

 Early life

 Carl Josef Anton von In der Maur auf Strelburg und zu Freifeld was born on 16 October 1852 in Wiener Neustadt, Austrian Empire.
-He belonged to the Tyrolese noble family In der Maur, whom were members of the Austrian Landadel in South Tyrol.
+He belonged to the Tyrolese noble family In der Maur, who were members of the Austrian Landadel in South Tyrol.
 His father was Karl Johann Josef Romed von In der Maur auf Strelburg und zu Freifeld, who served in the Austrian government as the Assistant Secretary of the Ministry of Education, and his mother was Barbara Kahl.
 His father had previously been married to Baroness Maria Ludovika Benz de Albkron.
 He was the elder brother of Ernst Alexander, Marianne Barbara, Friedrich, and Klara Barbara.
 In der Maur attended secondary school in Vienna before studying law and political science at the Theresian Military Academy, where he graduated with honors in 1875.